 The Swedish Corporate Governance Board was set up in spring 2005 with the general aim of promoting good corporate governance in Swedish stock exchange listed companies.

-A major part of this role is the management of the Swedish Corporate Code Governance, which was introduced for major stock exchange companies on 1 July 2005.
+A major part of this role is the management of the Swedish Corporate Governance Code, which was introduced for major stock exchange companies on 1 July 2005.
 Since then, the Code has been revised and its application broadened.
 As of 1 July 2008, the revised Code is applicable to all Swedish companies whose shares are traded on a regulated market in Sweden.
-The latest revision of the Code took place in 2010, with new rules coming into force on 1 February 2010 (with certain transitional rules).
+The latest revision of the Code took place in 2015, with new rules coming into force on 1 November 2015.

 As of May 2010, the Board is also responsible for the issues that were previously dealt with by the Swedish Industry and Commerce Stock Exchange Committee (NBK) - at present mainly the Swedish takeover rules.